TrelisResearch/whisper-english-variant-converter/README.md

   < "${BASE}.txt" \
   > "${BASE}-uk_transcription.txt"
 ```
-Note that this only erroneously makes a swap...
 or go from a us transcript to us english (i.e. fix errors)
 ```bash
 BASE="samples/transcripts/us_english-us_accent"